 One thing your credit report won’t tell you is whether your credit is “good” or “bad.”
 That’s a judgment call on the lender’s part, and chances are they use credit scores to help make that decision.
-You can get your free credit score using a service like Credit.com’s free Credit Report Card.
-In addition to your score, you will also get a breakdown of the main factors affecting your credit scores.
+You can get a better understanding of your credit by using Credit.com’s Free Credit Report Summary, which gives you an easy-to-understand snapshot of the factors that are affecting it, as well as two free credit scores.

 You probably have it in your head that your credit report is “good” or “bad.”
 But with credit reports, beauty is in the eye of the beholder.
 The credit report itself is just a compilation of facts about your financial habits and it is, in fact, judgment-free.

 It’s up to lenders, insurance companies or others that review your credit reports to evaluate that information, and they usually do that with the help of credit scores.
 Of course the information used to calculate your credit score is found in your credit report.
 So you don’t really want to see one without the other!
 (You can get your credit reports free once a year from AnnualCreditReport.com and get a credit scores using Credit.com’s free Credit Report Card).